-The Wisconsin National Guard Challenge Academy (download program information) is a residential program committed to improving the quality of life for 16 to 18 year old at-risk teens.
-In the residential phase, much of the Cadets’ time is spent in classrooms where preparing for the High School Equivalency Diploma (HSED) testing is the priority.
+The Wisconsin National Guard Challenge Academy is a residential program committed to improving the quality of life for 16 to 18 year old at-risk teens.
+In the residential phase, much of the cadets’ time is spent in classrooms where preparing for the High School Equivalency Diploma (HSED) testing is the priority.
 In addition to classroom instruction by licensed teachers, activities include anger management classes, character development curriculum, rappelling, ROPES courses, experiential activities, community service projects and leadership experiences.

 During the 12 month post-residential phase, graduates of the residential phase are matched with community volunteers (mentors) to assist with the continuation of personal growth and preparation for becoming a contributing citizen.